 This section provides more detailed information about installing Bokeh.
-This includes details about Bokeh’s prerequisites as well as Bokeh’s required and
+This includes details about Bokeh’s prerequisites as well as Bokeh’s required and optional dependencies.

-3.6+ only.
+Bokeh is officially supported (and continuously tested) on CPython versions 3.7 and later.
 It’s possible that Bokeh does work on other versions of Python, but no guarantees or support are provided.

 The easiest way to install Bokeh is to use

 Anaconda Python Distribution, which is designed with scientific and data